 Management's objective is to manage cash flow and investment in new products to ensure that cash requirements do not exceed cash generated from operations.
-Plans include programs to improve profitability through the introduction of a software-only business model, to focus on core vertical markets, reduce operating expenses, and limit capital expenditures.
+Plans include programs to improve gross margin through the introduction of new revenue streams such as a software-only products, consulting services and training; focus on core vertical markets, reduce operating expenses, and limit capital expenditures.
 Management believes that successful execution of its business plan will result in sufficient cash flow to fund projected operational and investment requirements.
 However, no assurances can be given that the Company will be able to achieve all or part of the objectives discussed above, or that sufficient financing from outside sources, if required, will be available.
 Further, if the Company's operations are unable to generate cash flow levels at or above current projections, the Company may not have sufficient funds to meet its obligations over the next twelve months.
 Should such events occur, Management is committed to implementing all or a portion of its contingency plan.
 This plan has been developed and designed to provide additional cash flow, and includes, but is not limited to, deferring certain additional product development initiatives, and further reducing sales, marketing and general and administrative expenses.
 The failure of the Company to achieve one or all of the above items may have a material adverse impact on the Company's financial position, results of operations and cash flows.